michaelsballoni/mscript/README.md

 You can only do so much with unit tests without the test code getting large and unwieldy

-Instead of making bad unit tests, I made a set of files with script to execute and results to expect
+Instead of making big bad unit tests, I made a set of files with script to execute and results to expect

 In mscript-test-scripts you'll find test files, with statements up top and expected results below, separated by a === line

-mscript-test-runner runs all scripts in the directory and validates that it gets the expected results
+mscript-test-runner runs all scripts in the directory and validates that it gets all the expected results

 ### mscript